 - Software development technologies

-Over the years, we have encountered many individuals with diverse backgrounds who have built successful careers as programmers.
+Over the years, we’ve encountered many professionals with non-technical backgrounds who have built successful careers as programmers.
+A developer’s career is a continuous learning journey — if you stop learning, your professional growth will stagnate.

 Tips for Those Considering a Career in IT

-We recommend starting with the most readily available resources.
-When selecting books or YouTube videos, keep in mind that English proficiency will likely be required.
-In general, English language skills are as important as programming itself.
-Most technical documentation, training videos, and online courses are in English.
-Furthermore, the project requirements you will eventually work on are likely to be in English as well.
+We recommend starting with widely available resources.
+When selecting books or YouTube videos, remember that English proficiency is crucial.
+English is as important for your career as programming skills.
+Most technical documentation, training materials, and online courses are in English.
+Moreover, project requirements you’ll eventually work with will likely be in English as well.
+Consider learning English even before diving into programming languages.

 Tips for people who want to become a Java Developer

 Having a well-crafted resume is often necessary when searching for a job.
-While some companies may provide online questionnaires on their websites as an alternative, it is beneficial for job seekers to create their own CV.
-This document allows you to showcase information about yourself that highlights your strengths and sets you apart from other applicants for the same position.
+While many companies allow you to complete online questionnaires with minimal information, creating your own CV is beneficial.
+This document allows you to highlight your strengths and differentiate yourself from other candidates.

 - Teamwork experience